Go to Work History

 Þ Immediately, I secured a position as an agent with Aflac.
 The training was good and my district manager was nice, but I didn't achieve success and spent a lot of time on the road without results.
 After several months, I ended my relationship with Aflac.

-Þ Currently, I am a trainer for McKesson Specialty Health.
+Þ Currently, I am the Training Supervisor for McKesson Specialty Health.
 I work with good people and it's going great.

 |Brian's Work History|